luckyghanghas/Task-1-Data-Immersion-Wrangling/reports/data_quality_report.md

 - 🔧 **Custom Path**

 ### 2. **Automated Directory Creation**
-The script automatically creates parent directories if they don't exist, ensuring seamless file saving.
+Enables the automatic creation and storage of "parent" directories if they don't already exist.

 ### 3. **Enhanced Error Handling**
-- Try-except blocks to catch and report file I/O errors
+-Handling and reporting file I/O exception: try-except blocks.
+Use of try-except to catch and report file I/O exceptions.
-- User-friendly error messages with troubleshooting suggestions
+-Clear and informative error messages and how-to's are included.

 ### 4. **Improved Output Summary**
 After successful cleaning and generate, the script displays:
-- ✅ Absolute file path (full path to saved file)
+- ✅ An absolute file path (i.e., the full path to saved file) The absolute file path (full path to saved file)
-- 📁 Save location name (Project Folder, Desktop, Downloads, or Custom)
+- 📁 Save Location Name: Save the location name to the Project Folder, Desktop, Download folder or in a custom folder.
-- 📊 Final dataset dimensions (rows × columns)
+- 📊 The number of rows n of the final data and the number of columns p of final data.
+The data set size (n × p) is the last row and last column.

 ## Final Output
 The cleaned file can be saved to a user-selected location: